-The mixing and interaction of these areas of the brain is believed to create a complex nine course meal consisting of the following NDE elements that repeat in the experiences of hundreds of individuals:
+The mixing and interaction of these items and their effect on various portions of the brain is believed to create a complex nine course meal consisting of the following NDE elements that repeat in the experiences of hundreds of individuals:

 "Hearing the news", "the noise", the dark tunnel", "being out of the body", "meeting others", "meeting a being of light", "the review", "the border", and "coming back" (An explanation of these elements can be found here) .